 Let’s say your sales team is using Salesforce or a CRM that works for them.
 Prior to implementing Scoop, many solar leaders were under the impression that they either had to stick with their CRM or go with a completely different project management tool and re-establish all working processes.
 Given the modular and highly configurable architecture, digital transformation with an mPMA platform (mobile work Process Management & Automation) such as Scoop is much more flexible.

-In fact, Scoop often acts as the hub to connect dataflow and workflow across the existing CRM (e.g., Salesforce, Zoho, Hubspot), your solar design and proposal software (e.g., Aurora, Sighten, Solo) accounting (e.g., Quickbooks, Sage) and other business tools.
+In fact, Scoop often acts as the hub to connect data and workflows across the existing CRM (e.g., Salesforce, Zoho, Hubspot), your solar design and proposal software (e.g., Aurora, Sighten, Solo) accounting (e.g., Quickbooks, Sage) and other business tools.
 In essence, Scoop helps you orchestrate your entire workflow for solar project management and CRM across your chosen best-in-class tools.

 Solution: Choose a solar project management software that can integrate with existing tools